15 Top Benefits of Apple | Why Should We Eat Apple?

 Benefits of Apple:

 - Is sweet, crisp, or tangy.
-Reduces diabetes risk as contains as are high in fiber
+Reduces diabetes risk as are high in fiber.

 - Prevents constipation as high in fiber which adds bulk to the stool.

 - Make your body slim down as the apple peel contains ursolic acid which boosts calorie burn builds muscles and helps in weight loss (better to eat without apple skin as most vendors use chemicals to make them shine).

 - Also, boosts our immune system.
 Contains compounds called triterpenoids which can fight against liver, colon, and breast cancer.

 - Freshens our breath as they contain pectin which controls food orders.